Portrait

 What do you love most about your job?

 “I love the ability makeup has to transform, to create beauty, to empower.
-The travel aspect of my job I never take for granted, and the people I meet along the way add to the beauty of the job.”
+I never take for granted the travel aspect of my career, and the people I meet along the way add to the beauty of the job.”

 How would you describe your vision of beauty?